 CLASS 1 Autumn Term Spring Term Summer Term Year A Where in the world are hot and cold places?
-Map Skills What is the Geography of where I live?
-Year B How does the weather affect our lives?
+Why does it matter where my food comes from?
+What is the Geography of where I live?
+Year B Rosie's Walk How does the weather affect our lives?
 How are the Gruffalo's woods different or the same to our local woods and the Rainforest?
 How is the Island of Coll linked to our local area?